junkyeongpark/effml-postech.github.io/docs/spring24/25_/_index.md

 ## Results
 ### By component
-First, they found that the merging all feed-forward sublayers and/or merging all multi-headed attention sublayers reducing the pseudo-perplexity compared to the baseline.
-Remakably, combination of them leads to reduce the perplexity about 7 times at λ = 0.5 (See Figure 3).
+First, they found that the merging all feed-forward sublayers and/or merging all multi-headed attention sublayers reduces the pseudo-perplexity compared to the baseline.
+Remakably, combination of them leads to the reducuction of the perplexity by about 7 times at {{< katex >}}\lambda = 0.5{{< /katex >}} (See Figure 3).
 The reduced barrier suggests that a lower loss path has formed among these models, indicating a connection between the minima with a barrier similar to what they report.

 <p align="center">
     <img src="figures/Figure3.png" width="300">